mesosphere/dcos-commons/frameworks/elastic/docs/security.md

     }
 }
 ```
-This configures the Kibana service to connect securely to the Elastic service.
+This configures the Kibana service to connect securely to the {{ data.techName }} service.

 *Note*: Currently, the Kibana service does not support Transport Encryption for its own clients.